Hazardous substance assessment - Acetone

 Does not meet criteria

-For the most part, reproductive studies testing Acetone had negative results.
+For the most part, reproductive studies testing acetone had negative results.
 Acetone exposure (5,000 mg/L drinking water for 8 weeks or 10,000 mg/L drinking water for 4 weeks) had no adverse effect on male fertility in rats (based on summary study Footnote 3).
-In another rat study, there were no adverse effects noted on male fertility after 6 weeks of exposure to 0.5% Acetone in drinking water (based on summary study Footnote 3).
+In another rat study, there were no adverse effects noted on male fertility after 6 weeks of exposure to 0.5% acetone in drinking water (based on summary study Footnote 3).
 Acetone also showed no reproductive toxicity in male or female mice up to dosages of 5,000 and 11,000 mg/kg bw/day (based on summary study Footnote 3).
-Exposure of pregnant rats to 0, 440, 2,200, or 11,000 ppm Acetone aerosol did not result in developmental toxicity or teratogenicity.
+Exposure of pregnant rats to 0, 440, 2,200, or 11,000 ppm acetone aerosol did not result in developmental toxicity or teratogenicity.
 Maternal toxicity (decreased body and uterine weight) was evident at the high dose, with a significant decrease of fetal weight.
 In another study, 6,600 ppm by aerosol resulted in maternal toxicity (increased liver weights) and developmental toxicity (reduction of fetal weights and a slight increase in late resorptions) (based on summary study Footnote 3).
-Another study was available that found no reproductive effects when pregnant rats inhaled up to 26.2 mg Acetone/16 hours/day at days 6-19 of gestation Footnote 13.
+Another study was available that found no reproductive effects when pregnant rats inhaled up to 26.2 mg acetone/16 hours/day at days 6-19 of gestation Footnote 13.
 Parameters included the number of implantations, the mean percent of live pups / litter, the mean percent of resorptions/litter, sex ratio, and the incidence of fetal malformations or variations.

-Positive results were seen in two studies.
-Developmental toxicity was observed at 15.7 mg/L in mice that inhaled 0, 1, 5.2, or 15.7 mg/L Acetone for 6 hours/days during the days 6-17 of gestation Footnote 13.
+Positive results were seen in 2 studies.
+Developmental toxicity was observed at 15.7 mg/L in mice that inhaled 0, 1, 5.2, or 15.7 mg/L acetone for 6 hours/days during the days 6-17 of gestation Footnote 13.
 Reduced fetal weight and a slight increase in incidence of late resorptions were seen; however, no teratogenic effects were noted.
-In another study, mice receiving 3,500 mg/kg/day Acetone by gavage on days 6-16 of gestation, the number of females producing viable litters was reduced (44.4% vs. 94.4% in controls).
+In another study, mice receiving 3,500 mg/kg/day acetone by gavage on days 6-16 of gestation, the number of females producing viable litters was reduced (44.4% vs. 94.4% in controls).
 The survival of pups and the birth weight were decreased.
 The concentrations at which adverse effects were seen are above the threshold for classification.

 The available data do not meet the classification criteria for Reproductive Toxicity.